lsandini/cgmsim-site/docs/index.md

 The treatment goal in T1D is keeping the blood sugar or CGM curve values as close as possible to that of halthy people.
 In realistic terms it means 3.9 – 10 mmol/l or 70-180 mg/dl for CGM curves.
 The Time In Range (TIR) should be at least 70%.

+!!! warning "Important"
+    Please understand that this simulation cannot:

+    - predict individual response to treatment
+    - replace traditional patient/caregiver education

+    **This is work in progress, and all feedback is welcome !**

 ## Physiology

 To understand the mechanics of such a simulation, a few things must be considered.